bhanu475/Sample-DotNet-Core-Api/README.md

+#

-# Welcome to ASP.NET Core
+# Welcome to ASP.NET Core Sample by Bhanu
+this is Sample DotNet Core Api with mysql connection

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.